 Specifically regarding audience-based advertising on Facebook

 Some of the companies within Bonnier News use Facebook’s service for audience-based advertising.
 We may share a list with e-mail addresses of existing or former customers with Facebook, which Facebook matches to its user-profiles in order to show, or exclude the users from seeing, our advertisements on Facebook’s platform.
+Some of the companies within Bonnier News also use social media pages, such as Facebook Pages.
+When you visit such pages, both Facebook and the company within Bonnier News, may process data on how you have used the social media page in order to show you relevant ads on the social media platform.
 We do this based on our Legitimate interest to be relevant in our advertising on Facebook’s platform.

 Please read Facebook’s data policy for users here.